topitbopit/Redline/README.md

 ## Why use Redline?
 - **There's tons of options.** Every module has tons of configuration, giving you a completely unique and customizable experience.
-- **It's extremely optimized.** Each module has been designed to be super quick.
+- **It's decently optimized.** Each module has mostly been designed to be super quick.
 - **It's built from scratch.** Everything you see in Redline was made from the ground up.
 - **It's secure.** Redline bypasses certain detections other scripts might not.
 - **It has too many features.** Most scripts just have aimbot, esp, and flight if you're lucky.
 Redline has everything.